 - After your request has been submitted:

-- The Department will forward the request to the Legal Department to determine if the records requested are disclosable.
+- The Department will forward responsive records to the Legal Department and a decision will be made as to whether the records are disclosable.

-- Not all requests can be granted, some information is not disclosable under law.
+- Not all requests can be granted, as some records are not disclosable under Indiana law.

-- Document fees are due when the document is picked up.
+- Fees for production of records (if applicable) are due with the records are picked up.
 View fees.

 FAQ – Public Records Request